nilsmehlhorn/blog/src/pages/posts/undo-redo/index.md

 and replace the present upon dispatch of a undo action.
 When this happens we save the present state to the future stack in order to apply it again upon dispatch of redo action.
-While this approach definitely works and is used by the main libraries out the, it has certain flaws:
+While this approach definitely works, it has certain flaws:

 **It can get big.** You're basically multiplying you application's state.
 Depending on the scope you'd like to apply undo-redo to, this